 Who We Are

-Jean Marie’s Garden, LLC is a family-owned farm operated by Dave and Talia Hammond located in the verdant hills of southern Washington in the Columbia River Gorge national scenic area.
-Specializing in sustainably grown culinary and medicinal herbs, Jean Marie's Garden offers bulk herbs through wholesale, retail and CSA format.
-We also provide finished herbal products that nourish the health of people and the planet.
-As part of our mission to make medicinal and culinary herbs a part of everyday life, we offer workshops throughout the year and seasonal farmstays that are as relaxing as they are educational.
+Jean Marie’s Garden, LLC is a family-owned affair operated by Dave and Talia Hammond located in the verdant hills of southern Washington in the Columbia River Gorge national scenic area.
+Specializing in sustainably grown lifestyle, we offer seasonal farmstays that are as relaxing as they are educational.

 Dave is truly a jack of all trades.
 After retiring from the professional wildwater racing world, he met Talia and they began a journey into cultivating the earth.
 Dave is our Ag Manager and oversees the details of planting, harvesting, and maintenance.
 Lots of maintenance.
 To date, he has built nine buildings by hand, ranging from cob, to lamb’s-wool-stuffed post and beam, to reciprocal roof, to underground earthbag.
 Being a dirt-poor kayaker forced to keep his jalopy car running for most of his early adulthood didn’t come without its lessons, and Dave uses that hard-won knowledge almost daily as he repairs the machinery we use.
 Dave can still be seen pushing rubber down the White Salmon River as a guide for Zoller’s Outdoor Odysseys, although the farm takes most of his time nowadays.
 He also bakes an incredible loaf of bread and can sing Raffi spot on.